 Metro GO, Inc.

-The long-term goal of this project is to develop a launch-ready pilot program in which non-traditional mobility options, such as on-demand rideshare and on-demand van services move people across long distances more rapidly and reliably than traditional transit alone.
+Development of a program in which non-traditional mobility options, such as on-demand rideshare and on-demand van services move people across long distances more rapidly and reliably than traditional transit alone.

 Milwaukee Community Business Collaborative, Inc.